giakoumoglou/game_theory_spatial_pd/README.md

 D → D red
 D → C yellow
 C → D green

 fc = frequency of cooperators
-limT→inf fc = 12log2 – 8 = 0.318 can be proven
+limT→inf fc = 12log2 – 8 = 0.318 can be proven.
 Although this approximation always works when we have 10% random D and 1.8<b<2 we don’t know why it does so!

 ### 1.4.1 10% D randomly at 99x99 lattice, T=200, b=1.6